- What other names is Bovine Colostrum known by?

 - Dosing considerations for Bovine Colostrum.

-fats, vitamins, minerals, and specific kinds of proteins called antibodies that fight disease-causing agents such as bacteria and viruses.
+Bovine colostrum is a milky fluid that comes from the breasts of cows the first few days after giving birth, before true milk appears.
+It contains proteins, carbohydrates, fats, vitamins, minerals, and specific kinds of proteins called antibodies that fight disease-causing agents such as bacteria and viruses.
 Antibody levels in bovine colostrum can be 100 times higher than levels in regular cow's milk.

 People originally got interested in bovine colostrum because of the high antibody levels.
 They thought that the antibodies might prevent infections in people.

 Some athletes take bovine colostrum by mouth to burn fat, build lean muscle, increase stamina and vitality, and improve athletic performance.
 Bovine colostrum is not on the banned drug list of the International Olympic Committee.

 Bovine colostrum is also taken by mouth for boosting the immune system, healing injuries, repairing nervous system damage, improving mood and sense of well-being, slowing and reversing aging, and as an agent for killing bacteria and fungus.
 It is also used to treat HPV (human papilloma virus).